 The last few years have seen changes in the regulatory and legislative landscape that heavily impact business planning.
 Whether you own a business or invest privately, you need up-to-the-minute information in order to assess your prospects in a rapidly changing market.
 At Eckstein Law Firm, Michael L. Eckstein stays current with the most reliable analyses of tax law and business regulations so you can be ahead of the curve.

 Eckstein Law Firm has built a solid reputation for exceptional service over the course of three decades.
-Having consistently performed in a highly ethical and professional manner, Michael L. Eckstein has been honored with a perfect 5.0 AV Preeminent Peer Review Rating from Martindale-Hubbell, and was named a Louisiana Super Lawyer for 2011.
+Having consistently performed in a highly ethical and professional manner, Michael L. Eckstein has been honored with a perfect 5.0 AV Preeminent Peer Review Rating from Martindale-Hubbell, and was named a Louisiana Super Lawyer for 2011 through 2020.

 1515 Poydras Street